-This is the sixth of a series on academia we will be writing over the following weeks addressing the significant challenges—and opportunities—facing post-secondary institutions amid COVID-19.
+This is the sixth of a series on academia that focuses on the significant challenges—and opportunities—faced by post-secondary institutions due to COVID-19.

-Like many things that have altered course due to COVID-19, the pandemic is forcing most academic institutions to evaluate how they deliver content to their students.
+Like many things that have altered course due to COVID-19, the pandemic forced most academic institutions to evaluate how they deliver content to their students.
 While there are many online learning methods, here is an outline of some of the most popular types of learning.

 This type of learning happens online with content delivered in real time.
 A Zoom meeting held by a professor and attended by students is a perfect example of synchronous learning.
 In addition to video conferencing, synchronous learning also includes teleconferencing, live chatting and live-streaming lectures.

 This type of learning provides students with a dynamic learning opportunity and works well for learners who like active discussion and immediate feedback.

 This type of learning is self-paced, allowing students to work within their own schedule, often within a given timeframe.
 Materials are provided for instruction and may include self-guided modules, streaming video content, posted lecture notes and slides, discussion forums and virtual libraries.

 Because students learn the same material at different times and locations, this type of learning gives the students the flexibility of working when and where they’re able, adopting their own pace through the course materials.

 This type of learning is referred to as independent learning and is the learning method most often seen in post-graduate programs where learners are connected to advisors.